 - The assistive technology consultation form is filled out by a member of the child’s MDC team and sent to the Coordinator of Related Services for any child who might benefit from modifications, accomodations, or equipment in order to access their education.
 The referring person will then be contacted and an appointment will be made to discuss the specific needs of the child.

-Children residing within the Gilbert School District with an identified hearing loss may be eligible for services from the District’s Hearing Impaired (HI) Program.
+Children residing within the Gilbert School District with an identified hearing loss may be eligible for services from the District’s Deaf & Hard of Hearing (DHH) Program.
 Eligibility is contingent upon the child’s hearing loss and whether or not it is educationally significant and requires the provision of special education and related services.

 For those students qualifying for the program, it is the District’s intention to provide: